roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-09 ****** byCathartico© D-Rod pumped me so hard from behind that it was difficult to keep on pleasuring Taylor with my mouth.
+D-Rod pumped me so hard from behind that it was difficult to keep on pleasuring Taylor with my mouth.
 Still, I held onto his dick with my lips as best as I could like a dog that wouldn't let go of its bone.

  My lips were rapidly sliding over his dick and my tongue relentlessly twirled around his cockhead while drool ran out of the corners of my mouth in torrents.
 Damn!
 It tasted delightful!
 Squelching sounds emerged from my overflowing pussy forming a vulgar rhythm with my gagging.